-Clipchamp automatically saves your Create project as you're working on it.
-However if you've finished editing and are ready to download your video to your computer or share it with others online, it's time to export.
+Clipchamp automatically saves progress while you work on your video.
+However if you've finished editing and are ready to download the video to your computer or share it with others online, it's time to export.

-1. Click the Export Video button in the top right of your project
+1. Click the Export button in the top right of the editing interface

 If you have used premium features not included in your current plan you will see a warning.
 To continue, click the button at the bottom that says "Upgrade your plan or download a 480p demo to export with these features"